gormes-EPIC/LightTheLED/README.md

     7. Then plug the values into your function.
 Remember to convert to volts and amps!
 	6. Solve for resistance to find the required resistor.
 You must select a resistor with **the resistance you solved for or greater** or your LED will explode.
 	7. Check your work with Ormes before moving forward.
-3. Use the above resources, to build your circuit.
+3. Use the above resource, to build your circuit.
 Connect the light to pin 18.
 It should look like the picture below.
 	- **Warning!** The following could permanently damage your Pi if you do not heed the warnings below.
 		- Turn off your Pi when connecting cables to the GPIO ports.
 		- Use a resistor, the LED will consumer as much voltage as it can (and explode!).
 This may damage your Pi, you or your classmates.